July 1, 2008

 - Justification for the space requested must accompany the audit.
 It must include information about the new or expanded program that requires the space, the schedule, whether the requested space is temporary or permanent and funding for additional space.

-- All requests will be considered within the context of the Space Planning and Management policy and its eight principles by the University Committee on Space Planning which is convened by the Provost and the Senior Vice President for Administration.
-The committee includes representatives from the offices of Administration, Financial and Business Services, Budget and Planning, and the Provost.
+- All requests will be considered within the context of the Space Planning and Management policy and its seven principles by the University Space Planning Committee which is convened by the Provost and the Senior Vice President for Finance.
+The committee includes representatives from the offices of Financial and Business Services, Budget and Planning, and the Provost.

 - Requests will be acknowledged upon receipt.